 (3) thick, compact stitches, like solid ovals and diamonds;

 (4) edging stitches that fall to the left or right of the needle;

 (7) very wide flora, fauna, and alphabet units.

 All of these stitches can be used to embellish crazy patchwork, but I think it’s best to focus on a small selection of stitches for each project (for example, a group of geometric patterns).

 Partner the stitches with decorative threads

 Choosing an assortment of threads in colors that blend with your fabric for subtle embellishment, and/or contrast with it for more impact, enhances the variety of stitches.
-In addition to the array of colors available nowadays, thread comes in many types (see “Choosing Machine-Embroidery Threads” by Sharee Dawn Roberts).
-Lightweight thread, like cotton and rayon machine-embroidery thread in a 30 wt. or 40 wt., is suitable for all decorative stitches, even complex stitches that work with a forward-backward and/or side-to-side sequence.
+In addition to the array of colors available nowadays, thread comes in many types (see “Choosing Machine-Embroidery Threads” by Sharee Dawn Roberts, Threads #91, Oct./Nov.
+2000).
+Lightweight thread, like cotton and rayon machine-embroidery thread in a 30 weight or 40 weight, is suitable for all decorative stitches, even complex stitches that work with a forward-backward and/or side-to-side sequence.
 Medium-weight threads, like topstitching and metallic threads, are best for stitches that sew forward in a simple repetitive sequence.
 And threads and ribbons that are too thick to feed through a needle can be used in the bobbin to create bobbin-work embroidery that’s stitched from the wrong side of the fabric.
 Just changing the type of thread can add depth, texture, or sheen to the simplest stitch pattern.